What should I do when the cube battery for Anki Vector or Cozmo dies? Kinvert will show you how to replace the battery in your Vector/Cozmo cube.

 Kinvert has around 20 Cozmo robots that we use to teach with.
 We have classes that include Robotics for Kids and Teens, as well as Coding for Kids and Teens.
 So we have changed a lot of cube batteries.

-On one of our cubes, the captive nut broke out and now rattles around in the cube.
+When a student was replacing a Cozmo cube battery, the captive nut broke out and now rattles around in the cube.
 So we don’t have a good way to fasten the lid back on.

 We used clear tape to hold it shut, and that works.